A disaster response emergency housing solution.

 Donors: Meet some of the survivors you've lifted up through your generous support of the Keep'Em Home program.
 LINK HERE

-NOTE: We're keeping our application open for now: REQUEST A BUS
+Four more buses were converted and matched to dog owners.
+We're keeping our application open for now: REQUEST A BUS

 GRATITUDE to Helpers Extraordinaire: Rob McNicholas, Casey Hansen, Jana Ashley (Western Design Flooring America), Sean Lizotte, Emma Katherine, Darrel DeBoer, Leslie Jackson, Josh Bittick, John & Leslie Bandy, Seena Clark, Beatrice Evans, John Deal, Tracey Cone - and our life saving donors.